gino2010/myscript/README.md

 update system and npm moudule

-paramter: all    update all without prompt
+parameter: all    update all without prompt